guyco3/arbitrage/README.md

 # Crypto Arbitrage Solver
 This project aims to identify arbitrage opportunities using data from CoinGecko's API for data collection and the Bellman-Ford algorithm to detect negative cycles, which indicate potential arbitrage.
+This doesn't actually work btw /:

 ### Project Structure